PROS of VPNTunnel

 VPNTunnel's fine print speaks with confidence about its servers in Sweden.
 The company began in Sweden.
 The owners and operators clearly still have a great interest in that country, even though the service's operational base is now in the Seychelles.

 Police forces can easily get court orders to force VPN companies to hand over their records.
 The presence of connection logs, containing your IP address and timestamps showing when you were active, is enough to enable prosecutors to trace you.
 Thus the absence of connection logs at VPNTunnel is very, very good.

-Unfortunately, the terms of service explicitly bans the downloading of copyrighted files.
-Therefore, you shouldn't subscribe to this service if you need protection for torrenting.
+The terms of service also explicitly bans the downloading of copyrighted files.

 The customer support team can be reached through a live chat service at the website.
 The service isn't always manned.
 A notification on whether there is someone attending the live chat is shown at the bottom right of the website.

 If there's no one on the help desk you can leave a message either by clicking on the notice, or by going to the site's contact page.

 You can also contact the support team via email.